Abud-kamil-983/support-ticket/README.md

-Project Name - Live test taking system
+Project Name - Live test taking system.

 A Multiple choice test taking system in which tests are tracked live and analytics are generated based on that.

 Project Description -
 This project should be a ready to deploy test taking system.
 It must have all the features mentioned below and it must be deployed on a server before submission.
 It must be a